Average GPA for College & GPA Requirements: Introduction

 So, let’s look at the data on the Stanford average GPA.
-In the most recent class of admits, 74% had a weighted GPA of 4.0 or higher.
-The Stanford average GPA, unweighted, is 3.96.
+According to various yet “unofficial” searches, the Stanford average GPA, unweighted, is 3.96.
 In other words, the Stanford average GPA requires almost perfect academic performance in high school.

 Hoping to gain acceptance to Stanford?
 Then as with Harvard, Yale, and other highly selective universities, treat the Stanford average GPA as a stand-in for Stanford GPA requirements.
 Despite the lack of Stanford GPA requirements, the Stanford average GPA for college suggests you must be at the top of your academic game in order to have a chance at this school.